-- 1. Set up nutrition departments in relevant MDAs (- at minimum in the following MDAs: Health, Agriculture, Budget and Planning, Women Affairs, State Primary Health Care Board); - 2.
-Ensure timely release of funds to implement programmes in the MSPAN - 3.
-Promote Exclusive Breastfeeding
+- 1. Set up nutrition departments in relevant MDAs (- at minimum in the following MDAs: Health, Agriculture, Budget and Planning, Women Affairs, State Primary Health Care Board). - 2.
+Develop MSPAN and ensure prompt release of funds for its implementation. - 3.
+Approve 6 months paid maternity leave. - 4.
+Increase its investments in nutrition intervention programmes.